Mental Health Therapist Near Me: Finding Individual Therapy

 Should I see a psychologist or a psychiatrist near me?

-Therapists, psychiatrists, and psychologists can help people who are experiencing mental health concerns.
+Therapists, psychiatrists, and psychologists can help clients who are experiencing mental health concerns.
 Since psychiatrists are doctors who specialize in mental illness and can prescribe medication, some people who are considering trying medication for their mental health may want to see a psychiatrist.
 A therapist can offer talk therapy.

 How often should you go to counseling?